 How do you use the Metro in Lisbon?

 First of all, to gain access to the metro, you ought to buy a magnetic pass (Viva Viagem) worths €0.50 from a teller or at a station (displays are in English, Spanish and Portuguese).
-Then you must load this pass with a minimum 3€, or multiplies of 5 up to 40€.
+Then you must load this pass with a minimum of 3€, or multiplies of 5 up to 40€.
 It’s used by all of Lisbon’s urban and suburban public transport, and this includes the commuter ferries and trains to Sintra and Cascais.
 The card is valid for 12 months.

-Although the card is used by all of Lisbon’s public transport, it can only collect one type of fare (for example, a metro ticket, a train fare or a 24-hour urban pass).
+Although the card is used by all of Lisbon’s public transport, it can only collect one type of fare (for example, a metro ticket, a train fare, or a 24-hour urban pass).
 The option around this is to use the “Zapping” credit.
 A zapping ticket allows credit to be charged to the Viva Viagem card, which can be used to pay for all public transport.
 This ticket is useful if you are going to use public transport, but are never going to use it enough to warrant the 24-hour unlimited ticket.
-The zapping fares are slightly cheaper than regular tickets; metro is €1.40 instead of €1.50, the tram is €1.25 instead of €2.85.
+The zapping fares are slightly cheaper than regular tickets; the metro is €1.40 instead of €1.50, the tram is €1.25 instead of €2.85.